Alaska moose: Habitat

 Alaska moose are almost omnipresent in Alaska.
 They range from Southeast Alaska to the Arctic slope in Northern Alaska, and are most likely to be found in the Northern forests.
-They are more densely concentrated along the major rivers in Alaska, such as the Stikine or Yukon river.
+Alaskan moose are known as a Taiga species.
+The habitat in which they can be found is correlated with how much winter forage is exposed above the snow in winter.
+Since the late 1800's the shrub to snowpack height ratio in Tundra regions surrounding boreal forests has increased by nearly one meter.
+This has opened more areas for moose to inhabit.
+In this time, the Alaskan moose has seen an expansion of extending their range farther north.
+While in the last century this species has extended its range they are still more densely concentrated along the major rivers in Alaska, such as the Stikine or Yukon river.
 They can also be found near areas that have recently experienced wildfires, since that land generates dense willow, birch, and aspen shrubs.
 Many moose move during mating and calving seasons, and for winter.
 This can take them up to 60 miles away from their normal habitats.

 Social structure and reproduction

 Alaska moose have no social bonds with each other and only come into contact with each other to mate, or for two bull moose to fight over mating rights.
 Although a bull moose is not usually aggressive towards humans, during mating season it may attack any creature it comes into contact with, including humans, wolves, other deer or even bears.
 Bull moose can get their antlers locked during a fight, and if so both moose can die from severe injuries or starvation.

 However, unlike deer, "fighting bull moose rarely lock horns as their antlers are palmated."
 Bull moose call out a subtle mating call to attract female moose and to warn other males.
 If a male moose loses to another male, he has to wait another year to mate.
 Alaska moose mate every year during autumn and winter, and usually produce one or two offspring at a time.
 At around 10–11 months, yearling Alaska moose leave their mothers and fend for themselves.